KzFactorios/FavoriteTagTeleport/notes/spec_sheet.md

 - **Event Handler Centralization:** All custom input and GUI events are handled in dedicated modules.
 - **Debug Logging:** Conditional debug logging using `context.__DEBUG`.
 - try to keep files sizes as small as possible even if it means creating other files for better organization and readability
 - remove any references to qmtt or qmt.
-It will be preferred to prepend "ftt_" to variables or functions if necessary
+It will be preferred to prepend "ftt_" to variables or functions ONLY IF NECESSARY

 ---